RAPD/RAPD/install/README.md

 first column ('Name') and edit rapd_agent_strategy.py 'processBest' for the first line in command to specify the name of the detector (ie. 'best -f pilatus6m').If this is not correct, your strategies will not be very accurate.

+# Install Procedure

+## Full Install

+## Minimal Install
+The minimal install is useful for gatherer processes, not for data processing nodes.